lee-kyungho/lee-kyungho.github.io/about.md

 layout: about
 ---

+Research interests: Applied microeconomics, IO, econometrics/machine-learning for unstructured data and policy evaluation

 Hi, I am a PhD candidate in economics at Yale.
 I study how modern technologies shape industry competition and explore effective policies to address the resulting challenges.

-Research interests: Applied microeconomics, IO, econometrics/machine-learning for unstructured data
+In my research, I use unstructured data by developing novel empirical approaches and apply econometric models to examine positive and normative aspects.